-Our madder powder originates from the Aegean region.
-Unlike in concentrated farming, our madder is grown and collected by local experts in a number of different villages, each farmer harvesting the roots carefully to maintain the crop for future years.
-After careful checking, the roots are left to dry naturally and are washed and powdered by us here at themazi.
+Themazi madder powder originates from the Aegean region of Turkey.
+Unlike in concentrated farming, our madder is grown and collected by local farmers in a number of different villages, each farmer harvesting the roots carefully to maintain the crop for future years.
+After careful checking, the roots are left to dry naturally and are washed and powdered by us here at Themazi.

 How to dye with madder root powder: